abychko/openstack-image-creator/README.md

 # openstack-image-creator
-Shell script to create images for OpenStack
+Shell script to create images for OpenStack, inspired by https://github.com/marekruzicka/openstack-debian-image